LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes on acquisition:** No data acquisition required.

 **Notes of caution:** Must match the label name specified in the program input parameter file, and any supplementary files, such as the infrastructure file.
 This is a case sensitive parameter.
+It is important to note that different programs can call the same method files, provided that the work practices and technology involved are parameterized identically.

 ### &lt;measurement_scale&gt;